-2.7 Offences and penalties applicable to third parties and other persons: expenses
+2.6 Offences and penalties applicable to third parties and other persons if convicted of an offence in respect of election expenses

-- 2.7.1 The responsible person of a third party shall be guilty of an offence if: - A person who is not authorised to do so incurs expenditure or makes a payment in relation to the election.
+- 2.6.1 The following are offences under the Act: - A person who is not authorised to do so incurs expenditure or makes a payment in relation to the election.
 If convicted, a fine may result.
-[Section 43(1)(b) & 43(5)(a) & Section 6 of Fines Act 2010]. - The third party fails to notify the Standards Commission of intent to incur election expenses.
-Conviction may result in a fine [Section 43(3)(a) & 43(5)(a) & Section 6 of Fines Act 2010]]. - Payment is made for claims received more than 45 days after polling day.
-Conviction may result in a fine [Section 43(3)(d) & 43(5)(a) & Section 6 of Fines Act 2010]]. - The third party fails to make such enquiries and maintain such records as are necessary for the purpose of furnishing an election expenses statement and making a statutory declaration.
-Conviction may result in a fine [Section 43(3)(d) & 43(5)(a) & Section 6 of Fines Act 2010]]. - The third party fails to furnish an election expenses statement by the statutory deadline (4 April 2020).
-Conviction may result in a fine and an on-going fine per day for any day, after a conviction, on which the election expenses statement is still outstanding [Section 43(3)(b) & 43(5)(a) & (c) & Section 6 of Fines Act 2010]]. - The third party fails to provide supplementary information relating to an election expenses statement as requested by the Standards Commission.
-Conviction may result in a fine [Section 43(3)(d) & 43(5)(a) & Section 6 of Fines Act 2010]. - The third party knowingly furnishes a false or misleading election expenses statement to the Standards Commission.
-Conviction may result in a fine and/or imprisonment [Section 43(3)(b) & 43(5)(b)]. - The third party fails to furnish to the Standards Commission, within 7 days after the date of the order, a copy of a court order for the payment of a disputed claim.
+[Section 43(1)(b) & 43(5)(a) & Section 6 of Fines Act 2010]. - A person fails to notify the Standards Commission of intent to incur election expenses.
+Conviction can result in a fine [Section 43(3)(a) & 43(5)(a) & Section 6 of Fines Act 2010]]. - Payment is made for claims received more than 45 days after polling day.
+Conviction can result in a fine [Section 43(3)(d) & 43(5)(a) & Section 6 of Fines Act 2010]]. - a person fails to make such enquiries and maintain such records as are necessary for the purpose of furnishing an Election Expenses Statement and making a Statutory Declaration.
+Conviction may result in a fine [Section 43(3)(d) & 43(5)(a) & Section 6 of Fines Act 2010]]. - a person fails to furnish an Election Expenses Statement and/or Statutory declaration by the statutory deadline (xxxxxx 2024).
+Conviction can result in a fine and an on-going fine per day for any day, after a conviction, on which the Election

+Expenses Statement is still outstanding [Section 43(3)(b) & 43(5)(a) & (c) & Section 6 of Fines Act 2010]].

+- A person fails to provide supplementary information relating to an Election Expenses Statement as requested by the Standards Commission.
+Conviction can result in a fine [Section 43(3)(d) & 43(5)(a) & Section 6 of Fines Act 2010]. - A person knowingly furnishes a false or misleading Election Expenses Statement to the Standards Commission.
+Conviction can result in a fine and/or imprisonment [Section 43(3)(c) & 43(5)(b)]. - A person fails to furnish to the Standards Commission, within 7 days after the date of the order, a copy of a court order for the payment of a disputed claim.
 Conviction may result in a fine [Section 36(3) & Section 43(3)(d) & 43(5)(a) & Section 6 of Fines Act 2010].

-If the Commission is of the view that an offence under the Electoral Acts may have been committed, it will refer the matter to An Garda Síochana.
+If the Commission is of the view that an offence under the Electoral Acts may have been committed, it will refer the matter to the Director of Public Prosecutions.
+On commencement of section 189 of the Electoral Reform Act 2022 summary proceedings may be brought and prosecuted by the Standards Commission.